sul-dlss/folio_client/README.md

 # FolioClient

 FolioClient is a Ruby gem that acts as a client to the RESTful HTTP APIs provided by the Folio ILS API.
+It requires ruby 3.0 or better.

 ## Installation